marborjamoll/self_join_sql_exercises/family.md

 ### Level: easy
 1. Find all parents and their children.
+  1.1.
+Show persons with father and mother (both of them).
-2. Find all siblings.
+3. Find all siblings.
-3. List all individuals who do not have any children.
+4. List all individuals who do not have any children.

 ### Level: medium
 4. List grandparents and their grandchildren.